 Using receipts, invoices, credit card statements, and bank statements, bookkeepers record every single financial transaction of the business.
 If this is currently in your job description, you know it takes a lot of time, patience, and a well-trained eye.
 With accurate records as a solid foundation, you can better understand how your business is performing and see where it can improve.

 By regularly reconciling credit card and bank statements, bookkeepers can help uncover areas where you might be overpaying for materials or services, as well as situations where you may not be getting paid what you deserve or agreed on.

-When you have a bookkeeper tracking the money coming in to your business, you can rest assured there’s someone making sure you’re getting paid what you’re supposed to.
+When you have a bookkeeper tracking the money coming into your business, you can rest assured someone is making sure you’re getting paid what you’re supposed to.
 Bookkeepers become intimately familiar with your accounts receivables, so they’ll know who’s late with their payment or hasn’t paid the total they owe.
 Without someone regularly looking over this part of your business, you could be losing money without even realizing it.

-With accurate, timely records, bookkeepers have the ability to run reports like profit and loss statements and balance sheets.
-These type of reports are critical to helping you make wise decisions and understanding all of the implications of one choice over another.
+With accurate, timely records, bookkeepers can run reports like profit and loss statements and balance sheets.
+These types of reports are critical to helping you make wise decisions and understanding all of the implications of one choice over another.

 At Xendoo, we make bookkeeping affordable and personalized for exactly what your business needs.
 We even reconcile and classify every transaction with a tax savings lens, so you’re set up for success at tax time.